 |(Android 64-bit) Geekbench 4 multi-core||2776||1997|

 It’s been rumoured that a handheld with this chip was first on the cards in 2020, but heat dissipation halted development.
-It’s probable that the RG552 will require a fan to aid cooling.
+This new image shows a grills in the back of the unit for hot air exhaust.

 There was a video released showing God of War for PSP running on this hardware at around 30FPS back in April.
 Up until now, this game hasn’t been possible on any of Anbernic’s machines, or indeed any other budget devices.